dcos/dcos-docs/1.8/development/index.md

 The integration to the admin router is automatic when a framework scheduler registers a `webui_url` during the registration process with the Mesos master.
 There are a couple of limitations:

-*   The URL must NOT end with a backslash (/).
+*   The URL must NOT end with a forward slash (/).
 For example, this is good `internal.dcos.host.name:10000`, and this is bad `internal.dcos.host.name:10000/`.
 *   DC/OS supports 1 URL and port.

 When the `webui_url` is provided, the service is listed on the DC/OS web interface as a service with a link.
 That link is the admin router proxy URL name that is based on a naming convention of: `/service/<service_name>`.
 For example, `<dcos_host>/service/unicorn` is the proxy to the `webui_url`.
 If you provide a web interface, it will be integrated with the DC/OS web interface and users can click the link for quick access to your service.